-Overall, the Pennsylvania Turnpike Commission’s (PTC) Mon/Fayette Expressway (PA Turnpike 43) encompasses four separate projects.
-The first three Mon/Fayette projects have been built and stretch 54 miles by connecting I-68 in West Virginia to PA Route 51 in Jefferson Hills, Allegheny County.
+The Pennsylvania Turnpike Commission’s (PTC) Mon/Fayette Expressway (PA Turnpike 43) encompasses four separate projects.
+The first three Mon/Fayette projects have been built and stretch 54 miles by connecting I-68 near Morgantown, West Virginia to PA Route 51 in Jefferson Hills, Allegheny County.

 The PA Route 51 to I-376 Project is the final and the largest of the four Mon/Fayette Expressway projects.
 Due to funding availability, this project has been divided into two sections: north of the Monongahela River and south of the Monongahela River.

-The first section being constructed is south of the Monongahela River, which is an eight-mile stretch between PA Route 51 in Jefferson Hills to PA Route 837 in the City of Duquesne in Allegheny County.
+The first section being constructed is south of the Monongahela River, which is an eight-mile stretch between PA Route 51 in Jefferson Hills Borough to PA Route 837 in the City of Duquesne, Allegheny County.

-It is anticipated that construction of the first section could begin in early 2023.
 As the sections with tolling points are completed, they will be opened to traffic.
+The estimated timeline for each construction section is listed below.

 Construction Details – Southern Section